petrickjerico/tp/docs/DeveloperGuide.md

   Use case ends.
 * 2b.
 The flashcard set does not exist.
   * 2b1.
 StudyBananas shows an error message.
-  User case ends
+  User case ends.
 * 5a.
-The answer indicator is invalid
+The answer indicator is invalid.
   * 5a1.
 StudyBananas shows an error message.
   User case resumes at step 5.
 * *a.
 At any time, User chooses to cancel the quiz.
    * *a1.
 StudyBananas requests to confirm the cancellation.
    * *a2.
 User confirms the cancellation.
    Use case ends.

 #### Use case: UC08 Quiz of flashcard set (with storage of answer)